ClojureBridge/Workshops/README.md

 [open an issue](https://github.com/ClojureBridge/Workshops/issues/new/choose).
 See [Workshop Event Listing Guide](#workshop-event-listing-guide) for details.

-Based on the information provided in the issue, one of the board member will create a listing for your workshop on the website.
+Based on the information provided in the issue, one of the board members will create a listing for your workshop on the website.

 ## :books: Helpful Resources